phillipashford/weather-tracker/README.md

 - Max 1 request/second (Not a problem since we're just running a single query per user request).
 - Provide a valid HTTP Referer or User-Agent identifying the application (Added to Express app.)
 - Clearly display attribution as suitable for your medium.
 - Data is provided under the [ODbL license](https://opendatacommons.org/licenses/odbl/) which requires to share alike.

-N/a for this Non-commercial project.
+Admittedly the proxy that I built is unnecessary for my GET requests to Nominatim (and the three endpoints at Openweather that worked), but it ensures I will avoid CORS issues that may arise due to API updates in the future.

 Finally!
-This fixed the issue!
+Using the Nominatim API fixed the issue!
 Good to know it wasn't my code but rather Openweather's API!